St. Louis Cardinals vs. Milwaukee Brewers Results, Stats, and Recap - September 14, 2020 Gametracker

+Both games of their doubleheader split went into extra innings after being scheduled for seven, with the winning team coming from behind each time.
+The Brewers won the opener 2-1 in eight innings and were three outs from a sweep before the Cardinals rallied to take the nightcap 3-2 in nine innings.

+''It's always tough to swallow when you're close to sweeping both of those games,'' Brewers second baseman Keston Hiura said. ''We just have to turn the page.''

-MILWAUKEE (AP) Keston Hiura hit a sacrifice fly to score Avisail Garcia with the winning run in the eighth inning as the Milwaukee Brewers rallied to edge the St. Louis Cardinals 2-1 in the opening game of a doubleheader Monday.
+Hiura hit a sacrifice fly to score Avisail Garcia with the winning run in the eighth inning of the first game.
+St. Louis' Paul DeJong knocked in the go-ahead run with a two-out single in the ninth as the Cardinals came back from a 2-0 deficit.

-The Cardinals broke a scoreless tie in the top of the eighth when Tommy Edman's two-out single up the middle off Freddy Peralta (2-1) brought home Tyler O'Neill, who had started the inning on second base under Major League Baseball's new extra-inning format.

-The Brewers answered off reliever Ryan Helsley (1-1) in the bottom of the eighth.

-Austin Gomber replaced Helsley and walked Jace Peterson to load the bases before Hiura hit his fly to left.
-Garcia scored without a throw.

-Milwaukee's rally in the eighth snapped the Brewers' string of 21 consecutive scoreless innings.
-Chicago Cubs right-hander Alec Mills threw a no-hitter against them Sunday in a 12-0 blowout.

-Monday's doubleheader opened a three-day, five-game series between these NL Central rivals who were facing each other for the first time this season.
-The Brewers are playing the Cardinals 10 times over their last 16 games.
+Monday's doubleheader opened a three-day, five-game series between these NL Central rivals.
+Counting this doubleheader, the Brewers will play the Cardinals 10 times over their last 16 games.

 Milwaukee was supposed to open its home schedule against St. Louis on July 31, but the Cardinals had a coronavirus outbreak that caused that weekend series to get postponed.

+In the first game, St. Louis took a 1-0 lead in the top of the eighth on Edman's two-out RBI single off Freddy Peralta (2-1).

+Ryan Braun tied it with an RBI double off the center-field wall against Ryan Helsley (1-1).
+Hiura won it with his bases-loaded sacrifice fly off Austin Gomber.

-The opener of this doubleheader was a pitchers' duel between St. Louis' Kwang Hyun Kim and Milwaukee's Josh Lindblom, who both spent last season in the Korea Baseball Organization.
+The opening game was a pitchers' duel between St. Louis' Kwang Hyun Kim and Milwaukee's Josh Lindblom, who both spent last season in the Korea Baseball Organization.

-''Lindblom pitched well today and I I also think I pitched well today, but I just wish the KBO's other players who will will come to the MLB later on do well here as well,'' Kim said through an interpreter. ''So (it) just was a wonderful day today.''

 Kim struck out six and allowed three hits and three walks after getting activated from the injured list.
 Since earned runs became an official statistic in 1912, Kim is the first NL pitcher to have four straight starts in a season in which he threw at least five innings while allowing three or fewer hits and no earned runs.